RobotsAndPencils/Astro/README.md

 ```

 NOTES:
-- The library module is based on previously security audited code at Robots & Pencils and is preferred over 3rd party libraries that we don't control the source code to
+- KeychainAccess is based on previously security audited code at Robots & Pencils and is preferred over 3rd party libraries that we don't control the source code to
-- This is a simple keychain store library and doesn't include any fancy integration with iCloud or TouchID
+- It is a simple keychain store library and doesn't include any fancy integration with iCloud or TouchID

 ### UI